MitchTalmadge/CS-3505-Spreadsheet-Client/SpaceWars/Resources/README.txt

 We consider our console as a "view", since it displays text and, although we did not implement it, may also accept user input in the future.

+Extra Game Mode:
+Our additional game mode is that when a ship dies 20 projectiles are sent out in a circle from where the ship died.
+The ship that died can score points if these projectiles kill another ship.
+It makes for a considerably riskier game and as well looks pretty cool.

 ------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------